jdmevo123/akamai-mpulse-annotation-action/README.md

 ## Authentication

-You need to declare a `mPulseApiToken` secret in your repository.
+You need to declare a `AKAMAI_mPulseApiToken` secret in your repository.

 Follow this guide to retrieve your apiToken.